Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 📖 Read the analysis →The Riddler

 Edward Nigma, created in 1948.
 A criminal genius obsessed with riddles, whose intellectual pride is his greatest weakness.
-Notably played by Jim Carrey in 1995 and Paul Dano in The Batman 2022.
+Played notably by Jim Carrey in 1995 and Paul Dano in The Batman 2022.

 Gotham's structural gallery of psychopaths